NoRedInk/elm-style-guide/README.md

 Make as much of this opensource-ready as possible:

-- Must have simple documentation explaining how to use the component.
+- Must have simple documentation explaining how to use the module.
 No need to go overboard, but it needs to be there.
 Imagine you're publishing the package on elm-package!
 Use `--warn` to get errors for missing documentation.
 - Expose Model and the Msg constructors.
 - Use `type alias Model a = { a | b : c }` to allow extending of things.
 - Provide an API file as example usage of the module.